Email | Phone: 310-825-6878

 Marcia Campbell is the alumni services and promotions manager for Alumni Affairs.
 Previously, she was the customer care lead/blogger for MyShape.com.
 After graduating from college, she also spent time as a membership services associate at the Sierra Club headquarters.

 Campbell’s areas of expertise include training and development, problem-solving, sales and communications.
-A volunteer for such organizations as the family literacy foundation, Meals On Wheels, Special Olympics and several after-school tutoring programs, she is excited about the opportunity to use her skills to promote higher education.
+She has volunteered with Family Literacy Foundation, Meals On Wheels, Special Olympics and several after-school tutoring programs.

 A graduate of San Francisco State University, Campbell she holds a bachelor’s degree in humanities with a concentration in cross-cultural arts.
 She also received an associate degree in merchandise marketing from the Fashion Institute of Design and Merchandising.